NicholasSynovic/nicholassynovic.github.io/content/summaries/fully-convolutional-networks-for-semantic-segmentation.md

 aware of) utilize fully connected layers for the purposes of classification.
-However, the method that the authors propose may not be transferable to present or future convolutional networks that no longer rely on fully connected layers for the purposes of clasification.
+However, the method that the authors propose may not be transferable to present or future convolutional networks that no longer rely on fully connected layers for the purposes of classification.

 ### Future Directions